Study of $B_{c} \to J/\psi (a_1(1260)$, $b_1(1235)$, $a_2(1320)$, $K_2^*(1430)) $ decay with a perturbative QCD approach: The Theoretical Framework and Helicity Amplitudes

 with $\omega_B$ being the shape parameter, $N_c$ the color number, and the last exponent term representing the $k_T$ dependence.
 In our calculations, we adopt the shape parameter $\omega_B = (0.60 \pm 0.05)~\text{GeV}$~\cite{Zhou2012}, consistent with our previous analyses of double-charm decays of the $B_c$ meson.

-For $J/\psi$ charmonium states, wave functions have been comprehensively studied within the non-relativistic QCD (NRQCD) framework.
+For $J/\psi$ charmonium states, wave functions have been comprehensively studied within the NRQCD framework.
 The quantum wave functions of the vector $J/\psi$ meson are characterized by distinct longitudinal ($\Phi^L$) and transverse ($\Phi^T$) components, expressed as~\cite{Rui:2014}